How to Fill Draughty Sash Window Gaps

 Gapseal is supplied with a free applicator and is available in lengths of 10m which is enough to seal around 2 to 3 average sized sash windows.

 How to seal gaps around your sash windows without compromising the overall look?
-Our specially formulated "Two-Tone Magnolia™ colour compliments windows with a white, cream or light brown finish but the seal can be used in sash windows of any colour.
+Our specially formulated Magnolia™ colour compliments windows with a white, cream or light brown finish but the seal can be used in sash windows of any colour.

 Take a look at our full image gallery to see how good sash window gaps that have been filled with Gapseal look.